joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 Now that we've reviewed some basics, let's go through how to solve the Find the Median problem.

-Using the following numbers array, find the median
+Using the following numbers array, find the median:

 ```js
 const nums = [